City of Greer approved plans for 17 new subdivisions

 Plans for development could soon crowd that space, bringing in new neighbors and more traffic.

-The top of 2021 is busy for zoning and planning, as they’ve already approved 17 new subdivisions and at least 6 commercial sites.
+The top of 2021 is busy for zoning and planning, as they’ve already approved 17 new subdivisions and at least six commercial sites.

-Last year, more than 11-hundred new home sites were approved and developed, which accounted for 10-percent of new home growth in the upstate and those new developments are not confined to one area of the city, there’s growth in every direction.
+Last year, more than 1,100 new home sites were approved and developed, which accounted for 10 percent of new home growth in the Upstate.
+Those new developments are not confined to one area of the city.
+There’s growth in every direction.

-The new projects are strategically placed and developed at different times, which helps to keep traffic congestion at a minimum although efforts to address roads and transportation continue to evolve.
+The new projects are strategically placed and developed at different times, which helps to keep traffic congestion at a minimum.
+Efforts to address roads and transportation will continue to evolve.

-That planning also includes the need to extend water, sewer, and electricity to the new homes and half-a-dozen businesses.
+Planning also includes the need to extend water, sewer and electricity to the new homes and half-a-dozen businesses.

-Now in phase two of the downtown development project, the new hotel and parking lot are taking shape, about a 125-million dollar investment, what you don’t see yet is the infrastructure for a new apartment complex.
+Now in phase two of the downtown development project, a new hotel and parking lot are taking shape, which was about a $125 million investment.
+What you don’t see yet is the infrastructure for a new apartment complex.

-“Our initial investment of 20- million plus, 25 million dollars has already seen about a 5 times fold recoupment of investment on that money.”
-Mayor Danner said.
+“Our initial investment of $20 million plus, $25 million, has already seen about a five times fold recoupment of investment on that money,” Mayor Danner said.

-With City Hall fueling this growth spurt, the park growing up around it and if you look through the trees you can see new construction; city officials say this is only the beginning.

 The footprint of the City of Greer covers 26 square miles, leaving more opportunities for future developments.